-When you move to Independent Taxation, you will be responsible for filing your own return and paying your own bill throughout your life, whether you are single, co-habiting, in a civil partnership or married.
+When you are Independently taxed you will be responsible for filing your own return and paying your own bill throughout your life, whether you are single, co-habiting, in a civil partnership or married.

-Use our tax calculator to find out how tax allowances work and to get an Independent Taxation illustration.
+Use our tax calculator to get an Independent Taxation illustration.

 The benefits of Independent Taxation